Makkurokurosuke/OCTranspoGPSForMyLocation/README.md

-My Future plan - There is still a lot to add and fix.
+My future plan - There is still a lot to add and fix.
 <ul>
 <li>Add better exception error handling</li>
 <li>Add an option to keep updaing the result every minute for the next 5 minutes</li>